dfkaye/simplegraph/README.md

     node ./test/big-fixture-test.js

-WARNING: The `big-fixture-test` generates over a million graph items, which on some systems is ridiculously slow (8+ seconds).
-That test is *not* bundled with the browser suite.
+WARNING: The `big-fixture-test` generates over a million graph items, which on some systems is ridiculously slow (*15+ seconds!*).
+It's done in a blocking manner on node.js rather than with `process.nextTick` - maybe I'll try that later.
+Anyway, big-fixture test is *not* bundled with the browser suite.

-Avoid big-fixture by running just the simple test:
+Avoid big-fixture on node.js by running just the simple test:

     npm run simple